-The EU Commission has chosen five use cases as small trials that will demonstrate the potential effect of sharing health data in Europe to improve public health, research, innovation, policy and the healthcare system.
+The EU Commission chose five use cases as small trials to demonstrate the potential effect of sharing health data in Europe to improve public health, research, innovation, policy and the healthcare system.

 Read more about the use cases

-Nine technical work packages are to build and test the user journey.
-Denmark participates in eight work packages and leads two of them.
+Nine technical work packages were built and tested the user journey.
+Denmark participated in eight work packages and led two of them.

 Read more about the work packages

-Based on experience from the use cases the pilot project will produce an evaluation and recommendations for the EU Commission about data standards, legal requirements, expenses and an economic model.
-This will support the preparation of the final regulation and work as recommendations for the other member states.
+Based on experience from the use cases the pilot project produced an evaluation and recommendations for the EU Commission about data standards, legal requirements, expenses and an economic model.
+This was to support the preparation of the final regulation and work as recommendations for the other member states.